JerrycvWork/Nerve_cls_seg/README.md

 Python: For Classification, we use commercial software to calculate metrics.
 For Segmentation, the evaluation code is `dice_iou.py`.

+### 3.3 Video

+Movie S1.
+In vivo surgery video recording of exposing sciatic nerve using stereomicroscope

+Movie S2.
+Nerve detection and delineation using our proposed pipeline (DenseNET201+DoubleUNet) from each 600ms time interval between video frames with nerve segment annotation

+Movie S3.
+Real-time nerve detection and delineation of in vivo surgery video using our proposed pipeline (DenseNET201+DoubleUNet)

 ## 4. Citation

 Please cite our paper if you find the work useful: